ess-dive-community/essdive-leaf-gas-exchange/contribute.md

 # Guidelines for contributing

-Here's how you can contribute to ESS-DIVE's leaf gas exchange data and metadata reporting format:
+Here's how you can contribute to ESS-DIVE's leaf-level gas exchange data and metadata reporting format:

 * Want to make a change to the reporting format?
 Copy and paste one of the **issue templates** below and [submit a new issue](https://github.com/ess-dive-community/essdive-leaf-gas-exchange/issues/new).
 * Have a question?
 Contact us at ess-dive-support@lbl.gov.